App review process

 To make the copy review process as seamless as possible, we have prepared the app review copy guidelines.
 Read this document before you start writing to get helpful advice and insightful tips on writing good copy for your application.

-Read the guidelines
+Read the guidelinesScreenshots

 Most of us are visualizers.
 We're tempted by images, videos, or animations.
 That's why you should include 3 - 5 screenshots presenting the most important features of your app.
 And not just some screenshots.
 Give them extra care, it will pay off.
+You can also use our Marketplace graphics templates to create images for your app.

 The screenshots should be crisp and clear, accurately picturing the functionalities of your app.
 The maximum file size can’t exceed 1 MB.